History of antisemitism in the United States

-There have been different opinions among historians with regard to the extent of antisemitism in America's past and how American antisemitism contrasted with its European counterpart.
-Earlier students of American Jewish life minimized the presence of antisemitism in the United States, which they considered a late and alien phenomenon that arose on the American scene in the late 19th century.
-More recently however, scholars have asserted that no period in American Jewish history was free from antisemitism.
-The debate about the significance of antisemitism during different periods of American history has continued to the present day.
+Antisemitism has a long history in the United States of America.
+Jewish people having been living in North America since the colonial period, and antisemitism in the United States has roots in this time.

-The first governmental incident of anti-Jewish sentiment was recorded during the American Civil War, when General Ulysses S. Grant issued a General Order (quickly rescinded by President Abraham Lincoln) of expulsion against Jews from the portions of Tennessee, Kentucky and Mississippi that were under his control.
+One early US governmental incident of anti-Jewish action came during the American Civil War, when General Ulysses S. Grant issued General Order No. 11 (1862) to expel Jews from the portions of Tennessee, Kentucky and Mississippi then under his control.
+The order was quickly rescinded by President Lincoln.
+Grant himself later became a supporter of Jews.

-During the first half of the 20th century, Jews were discriminated against and barred from working in some fields of employment, barred from renting and/or owning certain properties, not accepted as members by social clubs, barred from resort areas and barred from enrolling in colleges by quotas.
-Antisemitism reached its peak during the interwar period with the rise of the Ku Klux Klan in the 1920s, antisemitic publications in The Dearborn Independent, and incendiary radio speeches by Father Coughlin in the late 1930s.
+From the 1870s to the 1940s, Jews were routinely discriminated against and barred from working in some fields of employment, barred from residing certain properties, not accepted as members by elite social clubs, barred from resort areas and limited by quotas in enrolling in elite colleges.
+Antisemitism reached its peak with the rise of the second Ku Klux Klan in the 1920s, antisemitic publications by Henry Ford, and incendiary radio speeches by Father Coughlin in the late 1930s.

-Following World War II and the Holocaust, anti-Jewish sentiment significantly declined in the United States.
-However, there has been an upsurge in the number of antisemitic hate crimes in recent years.
+Following World War II and the Holocaust, antisemitic sentiment declined in the United States; nevertheless, there has been an upsurge in the number of antisemitic hate crimes in recent years.

-Colonial era

-In the mid 17th century, Peter Stuyvesant, the last Director-General of the Dutch colony of New Netherland, sought to maintain the position of the Dutch Reformed Church in America refusing to allow other denominations such as Lutherans, Catholics and Quakers the right to organize a church.
-He also described Jews as "deceitful", "very repugnant", and "hateful enemies and blasphemers of the name of Christ".
-Prior to this, the inhabitants of the Dutch settlement of Vlishing had declared that "the law of love, peace, and liberty" extended to "Jews, Turks, and Egyptians."
+Historiography

+Historians continue to study and debate the extent of antisemitism in American history and how American antisemitism has similarities and distinctions with its European counterpart.

+Historian Reena Sigman Friedman notes similarities between the form and substance of European and American antisemitism, and has stated "[t]hough antisemitism appeared in a number of forms during and after the American Civil War, it was amplified by the introduction of race theory in the United States, often linked to nativism, xenophobia and anti-urban sentiment, in the late 19th and early 20th centuries."
+Hasia Diner provides a similar perspective, stating, "by the 1870s in Europe and the United States, the argument shifts to the Jews as defective.
+Not Judaism as defective, but the Jew as a particular social type who had defective mental and moral abilities."